People

 Cornell Class of 2020

 Sam’s primary research interest is in behavioral ecology, and she is especially interested in studying social behavior, cooperation, and polygamous mating systems in birds.
 She is keenly interested in the movement and foraging ecology of raptors.
-For her senior thesis, Sam is studying the breeding biology and diets of Harris’s Hawks in South Texas, with a goal of better understanding the benefits of cooperation in this uniquely social raptor species.
+For her senior thesis, Sam studied the breeding biology and diets of Harris’s Hawks in South Texas, with a goal of better understanding the benefits of cooperation in this uniquely social raptor species.
+This work was published in the Journal of Raptor Research.

 Rachael Mady